rfrancotechnologies/streams/README.md

 // Some stream sink like a Kafka topic, ElasticSearch, etc.
 IStreamSink<Tuple<int, string>> sink = ...;

-// Sinks are expected to work with batches of messages, for efficiency.
-// When MaxBatchSize of messages is reached, the batch will be effectively dumped into the sink. sink.MaxBatchSize = 1000;
-// If the timeout is reached, even if the number of messages has not reached MaxBatchSize, the
-// batch will be effectively dumped into the sink. sink.BatchTimeout = TimeSpan.FromSeconds(10);

 // Sources can be committed (that is, the can be specified that the messages up
 // to a certain point have been correctly processed and don't have to be provided
 // again).